Working from Home Expenses for Self-Employed: What You Can Claim in 2026

 - 101 hours or more per month: £26

 This method requires minimal record-keeping and is useful for those who use home as a workspace occasionally.
+It's particularly beneficial for tradespeople who may split their time between on-site work and home-based administrative tasks.

 Actual Costs